-If approved biological control agents become available, then Greater Wellington may elect to utilise them.
-Biocontrol is currently a key tool in the management of various pest plants and rabbits.
+If approved biological control agents become available, then GW may elect to utilise them.
+Biocontrol is currently a key tool in the management of rabbits and various pest plant species.

 1.7 Principle Legislation and Policy references

 - Biosecurity Act 1993 and amendments - Regional Pest Management Strategy 2002-2022.